GLOBAL MARKETS-Vaccine news boosts commodities and emerging market assets | Business

 Stocks brushed against last week's record high on Monday before trading little changed and an index of commodity prices touched its highest since March as more vaccine-positive news gave investors hope economic activity could resume globally at a faster clip than has been thought.
 AstraZeneca said its COVID-19 vaccine, cheaper to make, easier to distribute and faster to scale-up than its rivals, could be as much as 90% effective.

 "This means we have a vaccine for the world," said Andrew Pollard, director of the Oxford University vaccine group that developed the drug.
-Currencies in the emerging markets reacted positively to the news, as it allays concerns over the distribution logistics of a vaccine for developing countries.
+Assets from emerging markets reacted strongly to the news, as it allays concerns over the distribution logistics of a vaccine for developing countries.

-The Mexican peso, for example, strengthened to under 20 per dollar for the first time since March.
-The US dollar index touched its lowest since Sept.
+A popular emerging market stocks ETF was set to close at a 32-month high while the Mexican peso briefly strengthened to under 20 per dollar for the first time since March.
+The U.S. dollar index touched its lowest since Sept.
 1 before edging higher, mostly at the expense of the euro.
-Emerging market stocks rose 0.82% while MSCI's gauge of stocks across the globe gained 0.25%.
+Emerging market stocks rose 0.90% while MSCI's gauge of stocks across the globe gained 0.46%.

-On Wall Street indexes were mixed with the Nasdaq posting small losses and the Dow industrials up over half a percent.
+On Wall Street indexes were mixed with the Nasdaq underperforming as traders rotated away from big tech names.
 Markets' optimism also came after a top official of the U.S. government's vaccine-development effort said Sunday that the first vaccines there could be given to U.S. healthcare workers and some others by mid-December.

 - READ MORE ON: